Natalie Barnes: Storylines

 Natalie first appears in Weatherfield in February 1997 after her son Tony Horrocks (Lee Warburton), co-owner of MVB Motors, suffers a breakdown after running over and killing Joyce Smedley (Anita Carey) in his car.
 She takes over the running of the garage, implementing a new billing system computer program and acting as part owner and manager in her son's absence.
 There she begins a relationship with Tony's business partner Kevin Webster (Michael Le Vell), despite the fact he is married and a lot younger than her.
 She seduces him and convinces him that she only wants an affair with no strings attached.
 Kevin, who is lonely as his wife Sally (Sally Dynevor) is in Scarborough, decides to take a chance and he and Natalie embark on an affair.

-After a period of time, Natalie decides that she wants Kevin full-time as she has fallen in love with him.
+After a period of time, Natalie decides that she wants Kevin full-time, as she has fallen in love with him.
 She convinces him to leave Sally and move in with her, which he does.
 As a result of this, Natalie becomes the most hated woman on the street and Sally slaps her.
 Sally demands money for their daughters' upbringing, putting a strain on Natalie and Kevin's relationship.
 By Christmas 1997, Kevin begins to miss his family.
 He leaves Natalie and returns to Sally and his children.
 Natalie is devastated at her loss.
 After finding herself unwanted at the garage, and feeling that it does not warrant her time, Natalie gets a job as The Rovers' new barmaid.
-The regulars are dismayed by this and some refuse to drink there.
+The regulars are dismayed by this, and some refuse to drink there.
 With time, the regulars soften and Natalie becomes less offensive and people start to like her off-the-cuff manner.

 Natalie becomes friendly with Des Barnes (Philip Middlemiss) while he is dating her colleague, fellow barmaid Samantha Failsworth (Tina Hobley).
 When their relationship ends, Natalie is there as a friend for Des.
 Samantha begins stalking Natalie and is jealous of her friendship with Des.
 When Samantha kidnaps Natalie's cat, the relationship between Des and Natalie grows.
-She struggles for months to fight her attraction to him but in the end, they find themselves together.
-This is the relationship they had both longed for and they consider each other a perfect match.
+She struggles for months to fight her attraction to him, but eventually, they find themselves together.
+This is the relationship they had both longed for, and they consider each other a perfect match.

 Tony's return to Weatherfield in the autumn of 1998 triggers events that leave Natalie devastated.
 In early October, Des proposes to her and she accepts.
 Their wedding is the event of the Street and all the residents attend.
 The marquee is decorated by Hayley Patterson (Julie Hesmondhalgh), the best man is Les Battersby (Bruce Jones) and the champagne flows.
 It is a union toasted by everybody, except the Websters.